Chef, restaurateur, writer and fusion pioneer

 Founded in 2004, RMTC is New Zealand’s music therapy centre.
 “My good friend and distant cuzzy Hinewehi Mohi set RMTC up, she possesses the most beautiful voice and soul.
 The charity helps reduce people’s isolation and create new possibilities through creativity.”

-Our Chef Dani at Bellota by Peter Gordon won the 2019 World Tapas Championship in Spain with this delicious tuna, calasparra rice squid ink cracker, seaweed and veggie escabeche tapa.
+Chef Dani from my Auckland restaurant Bellota by Peter Gordon won the 2018 World Tapas Championship in Spain with her delicious tuna, calasparra rice squid ink cracker, seaweed and veggie escabeche.

 Hosting a 5-day food and foraging extravaganza on the remote island of Niue in The Pacific.